IsraelCabrera/frigate/docs/docs/configuration/genai/review_summaries.md

 title: Review Summaries
 ---

 Generative AI can be used to automatically generate structured summaries of review items.
-These summaries will show up in Frigate's native notifications as well as in the UI.
+These summaries will show up in Security's native notifications as well as in the UI.
 Generative AI can also be used to take a collection of summaries over a period of time and provide a report, which may be useful to get a quick report of everything that happened while out for some amount of time.

 Requests for a summary are requested automatically to your AI provider for alert review items when the activity has ended, they can also be optionally enabled for detections as well.

-Generative AI review summaries can also be toggled dynamically for a [camera via MQTT](/integrations/mqtt/#frigatecamera_namereviewdescriptionsset).
+Generative AI review summaries can also be toggled dynamically for a [camera via MQTT](/integrations/mqtt/#securitycamera_namereviewdescriptionsset).

 ## Review Summary Usage and Best Practices